intrinio/java-sdk/docs/FilingApi.md

 FilingApi filingApi = new FilingApi();

-String company = "company_example"; // String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID) String reportType = "reportType_example"; // String | Filter by report type LocalDate startDate = new LocalDate(); // LocalDate | Filed on or after the given date LocalDate endDate = new LocalDate(); // LocalDate | Filed before or after the given date String nextPage = "nextPage_example"; // String | Gets the next page of data from a previous API call
+String company = "AAPL"; // String | Filings for the given `company` identifier (ticker, CIK, LEI, Intrinio ID) String reportType = ""; // String | Filter by report type LocalDate startDate = new LocalDate(); // LocalDate | Filed on or after the given date LocalDate endDate = new LocalDate(); // LocalDate | Filed before or after the given date String nextPage = ""; // String | Gets the next page of data from a previous API call

 try {
     ApiResponseFilings result = filingApi.filterFilings(company, reportType, startDate, endDate, nextPage);